THC 17.92 - 20.18%

 Kosher Kush is a dominant Indica, sometimes with a bit of Sativa for more exciting effects.
 It’s the hybrid that won first place at the High Times Medical Cannabis Cup back in 2012.
 Then, it won the Best Indica Award in 2010 and 2011 at the High Times Cannabis Cups, not to mention the Best Cannabis Strain of 2011.
-To make things even more exciting, the Kosher Kush is also the first strain that’s been blessed by a Rabbi to bring a state of enlightenment and blissful tranquillity.
+To make things even more exciting, the Kosher Kush is also the first strain that’s been blessed by a Rabbi to bring a state of enlightenment and blissful tranquility.

-Since the very beginning, the kk has built an amazing reputation with growers and consumers.
+Since the very beginning, the KK has built an amazing reputation with growers and consumers.
 It’s one of the tastiest strains around, featuring odorous potency and high quality as no other.
 Without a doubt, this one hasn’t gone unnoticed.

-Right now, the Kosher Kush is classified as a pure Indica with a massive THC level.
+Right now, the Kosher Kush strain is classified as a pure Indica with a massive THC level.
 It has a tendency to shock and make life marvelous for even the most experienced marijuana connoisseurs.
 Because of its features, the strain acts like a sedative and relaxant, but also a great mood-booster and elevator.

 The THC levels of the Kosher Kush can reach up to 29% in lab tests, making this one of the most potent marijuana strains.